 How are OET results issued?

-Candidates can also see an overview of their latest test grades via their online profile on the OET website, 19 business days after each test day.
+You can see an overview of your latest test grades via your online profile on the OET website, approximately 16 business days after each test day.
 Official, hard copy Statements of Results are mailed within five business days of the publication of results in online profiles.

 Boards and councils can access results via the OET website.
 Registration authorities are advised to register for secure access to the site to check individual results – access to the online verification system is controlled by OET Centre management.
-To gain access, managers working for health profession Assessing/Registration Authorities can apply for individual staff members to have secure access.
-Staff at the DIAC Skilled Processing Centre (Adelaide) and at several Australian and New Zealand Health Profession bodies are currently registered.
+To gain access, managers working for health profession Assessing/Registration Authorities apply for individual staff members to have secure access.

 How are OET results reported?